0xPARC/0xparc-intro-book/easy/src/intro.typ

 == SNARK: proofs of general statements

-A powerful way of thinking of a signature scheme is that it is a *proof*.
+A powerful way of thinking about a signature scheme is that it is a *proof*.
 Specifically, Alice's signature is a proof that "I [the person who generated the signature] know Alice's private key."
 Similarly, a group signature can be thought of as a succinct proof that "I know one of Alice, Bob, or Charlie's private keys".